Jetchisel/vboxinit/README.md

   vboxinit: auto start sessions when booting and save sessions when host is stopped

-  Based on vboxtool.
+  From the phpvirtualbox project and it is based on vboxtool.
   Rewritten/modified  for OpenSuSE by jetchisel.

  copy this script to /etc/init.d